peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 The larger value of the two numbers.
+If one is positive zero and the other is negative zero, returns the positive zero.
+If the two numbers are positive and have the same value, returns the one with the larger exponent.
+If the two numbers are negative and have the same value, returns the one with the smaller exponent.

 <a id="Max_PeterO_Numbers_EDecimal_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### Max